karimamer/lazarus/README.md

 # Scheme Auto-Fix System

-A Scheme/Lisp implementation that provides automatic code fixing capabilities using Large Language Models (LLMs).
-The system can automatically detect and fix common programming errors in Scheme code by leveraging Anthropic's Claude AI assistance.
+A Scheme implementation that provides automatic code fixing capabilities using LLMs.
+The system can fix common programming errors in Scheme code by leveraging Anthropic's Claude AI assistance.

 ## Features